freedomofpress/securedrop-docs/docs/admin/reference/offboarding.rst

 - :doc:`Inform the SecureDrop Support </introduction/getting_support>` team that the user should be removed from any support Signal groups, and indicate if any new staff members should be added.
-- Delete the user's account on the *Journalist Interface*.
+- Delete the user's account on the Admin Interface.
-- Retrieve *SecureDrop Workstation* laptops, *Backup* drive(s), and any other SecureDrop hardware or materials.
+- Retrieve SecureDrop Workstation laptops, *Backup* drive(s), and any other SecureDrop hardware or materials.
 - If the user receives email alerts (OSSEC alerts or daily submission notifications), either directly or as a member of an email alias, remove them from those alerts and :ref:`set up someone new <ossec_guide>` to receive those alerts.
-- (Circumstance-dependent) If you have specific concerns that the *Submission Private Key* has been compromised, you should consider a full reinstall of
+- (Circumstance-dependent) If you have specific concerns that the Submission Private Key has been compromised, you should consider a full reinstall of
   SecureDrop.
-At minimum, you should :ref:`rotate the *Submission Key*
+At minimum, you should :ref:`rotate the Submission Key
   <rotate_submission_key>`.

 Additional steps for off-boarding administrators